You Must Unlearn What You Have Learned

 Self-love, self-esteem, and believing in yourself.

 This garbage about loving one’s self has made inroads from psychology, the self-help and human potential movements in the past three or four decades, and is one of the most dangerous messages to ever infiltrate the church.
 And it’s tempting to hold on to this belief system because it sounds pleasing to the ears.
 It sounds so upbeat and motivational and positive, doesn’t it?
 You might think, “hey, all they’re trying to do is help people and be uplifting!
 How can that be wrong?”
-I have even shared some of these messages myself, unfortunately.
+In the past, I have even shared some of these messages myself, unfortunately.
 Ultimately, it is wrong.

 “But understand this, that in the last days there will come times of difficulty.
 For people will be lovers of self…” – 2 Timothy 3:1-2